Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models: Introduction

-\begin{enumerate} \item We are the first to formulate \emph{node classification} as a \emph{tabular classification} problem, which enables the use of \emph{tabular foundation models} trained exclusively on tabular data for \emph{zero-shot inference} on arbitrarely large unseen graphs. \item We introduce TabGFM, a graph foundation model framework that represents nodes as rows in a table and adapts TFMs to node classification via subsampling and ensemble aggregation. \item We evaluate our framework on 28 real-world node classification datasets, demonstrating significant improvements over existing GFMs and task-specific GNNs, \textbf{improving the averaged accuracy from $65.78\%$ to $73.10\%$.} \end{enumerate}
+\begin{enumerate} \item We formulate \emph{node classification} as a \emph{tabular classification} problem, which enables the use of \emph{tabular foundation models} trained exclusively on tabular data for \emph{zero-shot inference}, without restrictions on the number of features, labeled nodes, or output classes. \item We introduce \tabgfm, a tabular approach for graph learning that represents nodes as rows in a table and adapts TFMs to node classification via subsampling and ensemble aggregation. \item We evaluate our approach on 28 real-world node classification datasets, demonstrating significant improvements over existing GFMs and task-specific GNNs, improving the averaged accuracy from $65.78\%$ to $73.10\%$. \end{enumerate}